Adding 1/4 to 1/2 teaspoon of salt per liter of water may help maintain electrolyte balance during fasting, but personal needs vary.

 The Impact of Activity Level on Salt Needs While Fasting

-- Your salt requirements increase;
+- Your salt requirements may increase with sweat loss;

 - If unsure about quantities needed based on activity level alone, consult a healthcare professional for personalized guidance.